Why do properties get down valued and is there anything you can do about it?

 In recent years, the property world was arguably very much a sellers’ market.
 Prices kept on rising, providing homeowners with the upper hand.
 So long as the arrows kept on going up, sellers could hold out for better offers.

 We may now be in more of a buyers’ market, where property can be picked up at a discount.
-Indeed, Zoopla recently found there are 65% more homes for sale now than there were last year.
-Meanwhile, buyers are agreeing 11% more sales than they were in 2019.
+Indeed, in mid-2023, Zoopla found there are 65% more homes for sale at the time than there was the year prior.
+Meanwhile, buyers were agreeing 11% more sales than they were in 2019.

 So, how could property investors take advantage as those keen to sell bring their properties to market?